Mold Wear Of The Punch

 4. The environment is too dirty.

-If your punch is located in a dusty place, the interior of your die will be full of dust in a few days.
-The die is stuck and does not rebound from time to time, and even it is very dangerous to break the punch.
+If your punch is located in a dusty environment, the interior of your die will quickly accumulate dust within a few days.
+This can cause the die to become stuck and fail to rebound properly, and it can even be dangerous enough to break the punch.

 5. The processed workpiece is too thick or too thin.